brandsimon/circle-clock-screensaver/README.md

 # circle-clock-screensaver
-Screensaver which shows the time and date as circles
+Screensaver which shows the time and date as circles.
+The screensaver closes on a keypress, it does not exit on mouseclick or mousemove.

 You can set the this project as a screensaver via a nwjs or a browser, e.g.
 Create a batch file to start the browser: